 The Benefits of Time-in-Range for Type 2 Diabetes with DCES Megan Muñoz

-Continuous glucose monitors (CGM) are a valuable tool helping people with Type 2 diabetes reach their glucose goals.
-Devices such as the FreeStyle Libre 14 day system allow a user to see what direction their blood sugar is trending, and gain more insight into their diabetes, revealing important measures like time-in-range.
+Continuous glucose monitors (CGM) are a valuable tool helping people with type 2 diabetes reach their blood glucose goals.
+Devices such as the FreeStyle Libre 14 day system allow a user to see what direction their blood sugar is trending, and gain more insight into their diabetes, revealing important measures like time in range.

 Can you explain what CGMs are and how they compare to blood glucose meters (BGMs)?
 How would you describe the difference between the two in terms of data that people with diabetes can get?

 With a blood glucose meter, you check your blood sugar by pricking your finger, and you see what your blood sugar is at that moment in time.
 It’s like a snapshot, think of it as taking a picture versus making a movie with CGM.